Albanian principalities: Principality of Mataranga

-Principality of Gropaj
+Principality of Gropa

 The Gropa family was one of the biggest and famous Albanian noble families in the eastern Albania.
 The dynasty controlled the region between Pogradec, Ohrid and Debar in the period 12th – 14th century.
 In 1218 a certain Andrea was mentioned as a powerful sebast.
 In 1273 is mentioned Pal Gropa which once again reconfirmed the domains of the Gropa family and were even given extended privileges by Charles I of Anjou in order to ensure his loyalty.
 The Gropa noble family ruled until 1395 when it fell under the rapid expansion of the Ottoman Empire.

-Principality of Zahariaj
+Principality of Zaharia

 The first ruler of the Zaharia dynasty was Koja Zaharia who captured the castle of Dagnum in 1396 he proclaimed himself the Lord of Sati and Dagnum ("dominus Sabatensis et Dagnensis") and from there he ruled the territory around it as an Ottoman vassal.
 In October 1400 Koja proposed to the Venetians to simulate a battle in which he and his cousin Dhimitër Jonima would pretend to lose their possessions to the Venetians, in exchange for provision of 500 ducats annually.
 The Venetians did not promptly respond and Koja returned to the sultan.
 Koja continued to rule until 1430 when Ishak Bey captured Dagnum from Koja Zaharia in 1430 it was attached to the territory controlled by Ali Beg, while Koja was either imprisoned or expelled.
 After the Albanian Revolt of 1432–1436 was crushed the sultan entrusted Koja's son Lekë Zaharia with a position of Dagnum's governor.